mattcarlotta/nvi/README.md

 ### Exit codes

-- `0` - Success: emits ENVs for a downstream consumer or prints information and exits (help, scan, version)
+- `0` - Success: emits ENVs for a consumer or prints information and exits (help, scan, version)
 - `1` - Operational failures: out of memory, file unreadable, parser errors, or required keys are undefined
 - `2` - Usage errors: flags missing required params, invalid flags/params, or a missing `--` command

-The exit code of *your command* will be reported by the downstream consumer, not by `nvi`.
+The exit code of *your command* will be reported by the consumer, not by `nvi`.

 ## `.nvi` config file